fbpx

 • Be sure to line the bottom of the cage with recycled paper bedding or lining.
 Change it at least every other day.

 • Disinfect the cage with a non-toxic solution at least weekly.
-Be sure to include the perches and all other equipment.
+Always include the perches and all other equipment.

-Other Basics of How To Take Care of a Cockatiel
+Other Basics of How to Care for a Cockatiel

 Diet

-If they’re not given the proper diet, cockatiels are prone to health issues, such obesity and iodine deficiency.
-Here are some foods that should be avoided at all costs:
+If your bird isn’t given the right balance of cockatiel food, it’s prone to health issues such as obesity and iodine deficiency.
+Avoid these foods at all costs:

 • Avocados